pycom/pycom-documentation/content/tutorials/networks/lora/lorawan-otaa.md

 print(binascii.hexlify(LoRa().mac()).upper())
 ```

-**Note for US915 / AU915 regions:** moste LoRaWAN gateways are configured to listen to 8 channels only, while the region supports up to 64 uplink channels.
+**Note for US915 / AU915 regions:** most LoRaWAN gateways are configured to listen to 8 channels only, while the region supports up to 64 uplink channels.
 In order to receive packets, please confirm the frequency plan of your gateway with the channels configured on your device.
 By default, our devices will transmit on all 64 channels, meaning you might receive packets intermittently.
 The most common configuration is `FSB2`, or channels 8-15.
 Uncomment the respective section in the example below to select the these uplink channels.
 It is possible to switch to a different sub-band by selecting a different channel set.
 For more information, have a look [here](https://www.thethingsindustries.com/docs/reference/frequency-plans/)

 ```python